matheus-1618/Atreus/README.md

 <img src='assets/atreus.png' style="width:25rem;"/>

 # Anti Ryuk Ransomware for Windows.
+> [!WARNING]

-### Disclaimer: Not intended to be a production Counter Measure, only a good approach to identify and mitigate Ryuk actions.
+> ### Disclaimer: Not intended to be a production Counter Measure, only a good approach to identify and mitigate Ryuk actions.
 </div>

 ## Build